awsdocs/amazon-eventbridge-user-guide/doc_source/eb-schema-code-bindings.md

 # Amazon EventBridge code bindings<a name="eb-schema-code-bindings"></a>

-You can generate code bindings for event [schemas](eb-schema.md) to speed up development in Java, Python, and TypeScript\.
+You can generate code bindings for event [schemas](eb-schema.md) to speed up development in Golang, Java, Python, and TypeScript\.
 Code bindings are available for AWS service events, schemas you [create](eb-schema-create.md), and for schemas you [generate](eb-schema-create.md#eb-schemas-infer) based on [events](eb-events.md) on an [event bus](eb-event-bus.md)\.
 You can generate code bindings for a schema by using the EventBridge console, the EventBridge [ Schema Registry API](https://docs.aws.amazon.com/eventbridge/latest/schema-reference/index.html), or in your IDE with an AWS toolkit\.

 **To generate code bindings from an EventBridge schema**